Anime: Angel's Egg

 - Minimalist Cast: The only people we ever see is the little girl with the egg and the young warrior with the cross shaped riffle.
 Apart from them and couple of ghostly fishermen who can't really be considered characters, the highly detailed world the two live in is completely deserted.

 - Mystical White Hair: Both the girl and the man, which hints at them possibly being God sent.

 - No Name Given: The girl and the man aren't named.

 - Our Angels Are Different: Apparently, they lay eggs and / or destroy them, or something.
 One is shown as a skeleton.

 - Rapunzel Hair: The girl.
 It could probably envelope her whole.

 - The Reveal: At the end of the movie, the camera pulls out slowly to show that the city is built on the capsized hull of Noah's Ark.

 - Scenery Porn: This is Yoshitaka Amano's and Mamoru Oshii's visual poem.
-With only about five minutes of dialog in its seventy minute run time the absolutely gorgeous visuals carry the film's elegant, surreal and poignant "narrative".
+With only about five minutes of dialogue in its seventy minute run time the absolutely gorgeous visuals carry the film's elegant, surreal, and poignant "narrative."